-The people writing Craiglist’s ‘Strictly Platonic’ ads
+The people writing Craigslist’s ‘Strictly Platonic’ ads

 28-year-old Garritano, who began the Seeking project as a way to practice documentary-type portraiture, has been similarly combing through New York’s enormous pool of Strictly Platonic hopefuls since February 2016, sending out hundreds of email requests to photograph these mysterious posters for posterity.
 The ongoing series, with new portraits regularly posted to Garritano’s Instagram account alongside their original Craigslist ad, is both an empathy-generating endeavour and an unforgettable panorama of urban loneliness.
 There’s an arresting sense of poetry and performance to Garritano’s IRL encounters with these soul-baring strangers.
 So many of the juxtapositions between the Craigslist ad and Garritano’s portrait read as gripping premises to short films.
 For instance, the divorced former model and bed-ridden soccer player who entices readers to visit him at the hospital with a description of his “private room with TV lol and big window facing an apt.bldg.”

 Garritano, who’s still in touch with some of his participants, speaks of the project as a “fun personal adventure.”
 He neither has an end date for the project nor any plans for a prospective book or art exhibition.
 He hopes “Seeking” can contribute to breaking down stigmas and shame around the very fundamental human need to connect.
-We spoke with him about the safety of certain online forums, his journey as a self-taught photographer and the mother of all urban paradoxes: how cities teeming with potential companions and confidantes can be such deeply isolating environments.
+We spoke with him about the safety of certain online forums and the mother of all urban paradoxes: how cities teeming with potential companions and confidantes can be such deeply isolating environments.

 How familiar were you with Craigslist’s “Strictly Platonic” section prior to getting the ball rolling on this?